 You’ll end up with a book that has a snazzy binding stitch showing, very neat and secure.
 You’ll notice that the kettle stitches create a column of “v” or “u” looking pattern in the binding.
 The very left and right holes will look like half of that design, since it’s the edge.

 See how the book lies completely open when flat on a table?
 That’s one of the big benefits of binding this way, you see the entire page and most people find it great to write and work in.
 Of course, if you add lots of signatures things may get imbalanced.
 I blogged about another chain stitched journal here and even though it looks cool, I’ve found it to be too fat!

 I like this kind of binding and find it very useful, but it’s not the easiest and does require a lot precision in the tightening and lining up…otherwise things will be oddly hanging around or crooked.
 I often end up tightening a bit too much, so that the book doesn’t even close completely from the tightness.
 In this case, I put some paper weights on top for a day and it all evens out…thread always seems to stretch a bit!

 There are many other coptic and chain stitching tutorials, so don’t hesitate to find a youtube video that shows the process, etc. It’s not complicated to understand, just a bit tedious depending how many signatures you have.
 The results are fabulous though, so it wouldn’t be bad to make this every once in a while.
 Have fun and let me know what you think!

 Did you find this tutorial helpful?
-You can click through to browse books on bookbinding in the Amazon widget below.
-Also, please support this blog by checking out my shop of art and handmade goods.
-Thanks so much!
+Please click to browse Amazon for bookbinding books – affiliate link commissions help to pay for hosting of this blog, so thank you in advance!